stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ```

 Notes:

-- We provide a convenience `MockReferenceFactory` implementation to reduce the amount of boiler-plate required.
+- We provide a convenience `MockReferenceFactory` implementation to support testing.

-- The use of the default method in the Vulkan API is a little dodgy but it allows us to easily use the mock implementation.
+- The use of a default method in the Vulkan API is a little dodgy but it means the production implementation is returned by default.

-This allows us to mock the creation of any by-reference values as required, for example:
+The factory allows us to mock the creation of any by-reference values as required, for example:

 ```java
 // Init API